Our Blog

 What is Ritalin?

 Ritalin works to affect chemicals in the brain that control impulsiveness and hyperactivity.
-It is essential to understand the signs of Ritalin overdose because it can unintentionally occur if more than the recommended dosage is taken.
+It is essential to understand the signs of an overdose because it can unintentionally occur if more than the recommended dosage is taken.
 Narcolepsy is also an illness that can be treated with Ritalin.
 The two types of Ritalin commonly prescribed are immediate-release and extended-release forms.
 This medication can be habit-forming and, if misused, can lead to addiction.

 A New Day Begins with Tennessee Valley Recovery